ClickCease

 9. Manage your risk: Understanding and being able to manage cyber risk is reliant on being able to account for assets.
 If assets slip under the reader then businesses can’t see if the appropriate security controls are in place or whether risks are going unmanaged.

 10. Automate policy enforcement: As soon a risk or vulnerability is identified, it’s crucial to address and mitigate it immediately.
 Relying on people to do this manually is a challenging process that’s liable to human error.
-Businesses, therefore, need to automate the process through real-time policy enforcement and security tools that trigger the actions required to isolate devices, initiate updates, send alerts, and scan for vulnerabilities.
+Businesses, therefore, need to automate the process through real-time policy enforcement and security tools that trigger the actions required to isolate devices, initiate updates, send alerts, and look for vulnerabilities.

 IT innovation is increasing rapidly but, armed with the right tools, organizations can not only keep pace but stay one step ahead of cybercriminals.
 Businesses need to ensure complete visibility of their cloud and on-premises environments and be able to monitor and detect all devices, regardless of when and where their employees work from.